TotallyInformation/web-components/libs/uibuilder.module.md

 ### `start(options)` - Starts Socket.IO communications with Node-RED

+!> In most cases, you no longer need to call this yourself.
+The client startup is now more robust and should rarely need any help.
+The exception will be if you are loading a page from an external server instead of from Node-RED.

-Unlike the original uibuilder client, this version only allows passing of an object.
+Unlike the original uibuilder client, this version:

+* Rarely needs to be manually called.
+It should work for all page locations including in sub-folders as long as the client allows cookies.
+* Only allows passing of a single options object.
+* Allows being called again which will reset the Socket.IO connection and internal msg event handlers.

-While multiple properties can be given, only the following are currently used:
+While multiple properties can be given in the options object, only the following are currently used:

 * `ioNamespace` - This is normally calculated for you.
-However, if using an external server to serve the page or if using a page from a sub-folder, you may need to manually set this.
+However, if using an external server to serve the page, you may need to manually set this.
 Check the uibuilder node details page in the Node-RED Editor for what this should be set to.
 * `ioPath` - As above.
+* `loadStylesheet` - (default=true).
+Set to false if you don't want the uibuilder default stylesheet (`uib-brand.css`) to be loaded if you haven't loaded your own.
+Checks to see if any stylesheet has already been loaded and if it has, does not load.

 ### Message Handling
 #### `send`